-Dr. Lindholm has conducted research around the world, including the Pacific, Atlantic, and Indian Oceans, as well as the Mediterranean, Caribbean and Red Seas, using technologies ranging from ROVs, AUVs and HOVs to SCUBA and drift camera systems.
+Dr. Lindholm has conducted research around the world, including the Pacific, Atlantic, and Indian Oceans, as well as the Mediterranean, Caribbean and Red Seas.
+He's used technologies ranging from ROVs, AUVs and HOVs to SCUBA, including participation in six missions to the Aquarius Undersea Laboratory in the Florida Keys.
 His research interests include the landscape ecology of fishes, design and evaluation of spatial management regimes, and the ecological effects of fishing.

 Dr. Lindholm has published a textbook, Dynamic Modeling for Marine Conservation (with Springer Verlag) and 39 research articles in peer-reviewed scientific journals.
 His first novel, a thriller titled Into a Canyon Deep, was published in Summer 2017.
 The sequel, Blood Cold, was published in December 2018.
-He is now working on Dead Men's Silence, Chris Black's third adventure.
+Both books are to be re-released in July and August 2020, with the third book in the series, Dead Men's Silence, due in September 2020.